-1 Human Rights Council resolution 4/7 calls for the initiation of a process to rectify, in accordance with international law, in particular the law of international treaties, the legal status of CESCR, with the aim of placing the Committee on a par with all other treaty monitoring bodies.
+&lt;sup>2 Human Rights Council resolution 4/7 calls for the initiation of a process to rectify, in accordance with international law, in particular the law of international treaties, the legal status of CESCR, with the aim of placing the Committee on a par with all other treaty monitoring bodies.

-2 This is also the case with respect to the International Convention for the Protection of All Persons from Enforced Disappearance, opened for signature, ratification and accession on 6 February 2007
+&lt;sup>3 This is also the case with respect to the International Convention for the Protection of All Persons from Enforced Disappearance, opened for signature, ratification and accession on 6 February 2007.

-- The membership of the SPT will increase on the entry into force of the Optional Protocol for its 50th State party. - The membership of the CRPD will increase on the entry into force of the Optional Protocol for its 60th State party.
+- \\ The membership of the SPT will increase on the entry into force of the Optional Protocol for its 50th State party. - \\\ The membership of the CRPD will increase after the Convention has attained 80 ratifications or accessions.